elastio/bon/website/docs/guide/alternatives.md

 :::

 This feature isn't available today in `bon`, but it's planned for the future.
-However, it won't be enabled by default, but rather be opt-in like it is in `derive-builder`.
+However, it won't be enabled by default, but rather be opt-in like it is in `derive_builder`.

 The problem of this feature is that a setter that pushes an element into a collection like that may confuse the reader in case if only one element is pushed.
 This may hide the fact that the member is actually a collection called `friends` in plural.
 However, this feature is still useful to provide backwards-compatibility when changing the type of a member from `T` or `Option<T>` to `Collection<T>`.